 Cost is always a factor for not-for-profit organizations, but so is data security.
 Especially for non-profits working with vulnerable people, IT can be a minefield of unseen threats and dangers.
-You might even feel that your not-for-profit status prices you out of the market for managed IT services – but you’d be wrong.
+With staff and volunteer resources spread thin, you might find yourself dealing with far too many IT headaches and not enough on your core mission.

 Your IT department might be under-staffed and under-developed.
 It might be working on older or donated digital equipment.
 You might not even have a dedicated IT department, with all of that burden probably falling on people already wearing a few different hats.